 What this shows is that a person’s emotions have a direct impact on the food they are preparing with their hands.
 For example, if a person is cooking pie from scratch, and has soothing music playing, and he is happy about the cooking because he knows he is going to share the pie with people he cares about, then that person is imparting positive energy into the food and into the cooking.

 On the other hand, if a person is preparing a meal and is in a foul mood, and all he is thinking about is things that make him unhappy, then that is what he is imparting into the meal.
 That is precisely the reason why even if people will follow the same recipe when preparing a certain meal, the particular meals will taste different from each other: because the cooks were in different emotional places when they were preparing the meals.

 There are people who report noting that restaurant meals taste different from home-prepared meals.
 The difference is in the awareness and love that the restaurant workers bring to their jobs.
 Many people who work in restaurants are underappreciated and underpaid.
 That will of course have a direct impact on the food they prepare.

 Therefore, it is important for anyone to practice mindfulness while cooking.
 If a person enjoys the cooking process, it is likely that they will add love to the food without realizing it sometimes.
 This is not rocket science- just the intention to add love is enough.
 You’d rather eat something prepared with average ingredients but with love and devotion, than food prepared using exceptional ingredients but made in the midst of anger and indifference.

-Big thanks to Cosmetic Dentist NYC for their support of this site!
+Big thanks to this trauma informed care center for their support of this site!
 They do amazing things for people!